Chicken-in-a-Can/bequeath/README.md

 Game to try out making a magic system
 Making the engine in Rust, and the language
+And decided that it would be cool if I made the enemy AI use a neural network, since I'm too lazy to code it myself
 Game being made in the language I'm writing, and partially in Rust too

 ## Project structure
  - `bengine`: Game engine (Bequeath engine)
+ - `beqnet`: Game AI's neural network
  - `beqlang`: Game language (Bequeath language)
  - `beqlang/syntax.guide`: Syntax guide for Beqeath programming language (Beqlang)
  - `bequeath`: Bequeath